Arctyll/veyzen-private/README.md

 ![ModMenu](/screenshots/ModMenu.png)
 ## Workspace Setup
 1. Clone or download the repository either using git or the zip download.
+2. Open the folder, either `1.7.10\cloudclient` or `1.8.9\cloudclient` and copy the path.
-2. Open a command proment or terminal and change the directory to Veyzen's folder.
+3. Open a command proment or terminal and change the directory to the copied path.
 ```
-cd C:\User\Desktop\Veyzen
+cd C:\User\Desktop\cloudclient-main\<version>\cloudclient
 ```
-3. Creating the workspace for your IDE <br>
+4. Creating the workspace for your IDE <br>
 - IntelliJ IDEA
 ```
 gradlew setupDecompWorkspace idea